Call Us for a Free Consultation

 • 0.02% BAC for drivers under 21.

-A DUI conviction is a serious matter, carrying immediate penalties such as license suspension, fines, and mandatory attendance at a victim impact panel or substance abuse treatment programs.
-However, aggravating circumstances can escalate a DUI to a felony under Nevada law.
-If this happens, the felony charges can result in a more severe condition of penalties and felonies related to the offense, as outlined in the statute.
+A DUI conviction triggers immediate penalties such as license suspension, fines, and mandatory substance abuse programs.
+However, certain aggravating circumstances can escalate a DUI to a felony under Nevada law, resulting in more severe penalties.

 When Does a DUI Become a Felony in Nevada?